Delivery robot: Human interaction

 Being autonomous, the delivery robots primarily interact with the general public without the assistance of a human operator, in both positive and negative encounters.
 The delivery robot manufacturer Starship Technologies has reported that people kick their robots.
 However, the vast majority of human interactions are positive, and many people have anthropomorphized the robots due to their appearance.
 This has led to encounters where people feel a sense of caring towards the robots, assisting the robots when they are stuck, worrying for the robots on their journeys, or praising or thanking robots for their delivery service.

 In the 2022 monograph Road to Nowhere, technology journalist Paris Marx criticizes the deployment of delivery robots on sidewalks, relating instances of robots causing problems for disabled people and noting more widespread opposition from pedestrian and transportation advocates.
+The deployment of hundreds of sidewalk delivery robots in Los Angeles engendered such opposition from the public in the mid-2020s.
+Chicago's 1st ward, covering portions of the Wicker Park and Logan Square neighborhoods, banned the use of sidewalk delivery robots in 2026 after a survey distributed by the ward's alderman returned more than 80% opposition from responding residents.